 SUTRA (Saturated-Unsaturated Transport) is a computer program that simulates fluid movement and the transport of either energy or dissolved substances in a subsurface environment.
 The original version of SUTRA was released in 1984 (Voss, 1984).
-The version described in this report (SUTRA 2.1) is an upgrade that adds to the previous version (SUTRA 2.0, originally designated as version 2D3D.1) (Voss and Provost, 2002) the ability to use irregular 3D meshes, conveniently incorporate input data from separate files, define schedules to control time stepping and observation output, interpolate observations in time and space, and output observations in an alternative format.
-The code employs a two- or three-dimensional finite-element and finite-difference method to approximate the governing equations that describe the two interdependent processes that are simulated:
+The version described in this report (SUTRA 2.2) is an upgrade that adds to the previous version (SUTRA 2.1) (Voss and Provost, 2002, version of June 2, 2008) the ability to specify time-dependent sources and boundary conditions (without programming) and to output information pertaining to source and boundary condition nodes in a convenient format.
+The code employs a two- or threedimensional finite-element and finite-difference method to approximate the governing equations that describe the two interdependent processes that are simulated:

-- 1) fluid density-dependent saturated or unsaturated ground-water flow; and - 2) either
+1) fluid density-dependent saturated or unsaturated ground-water flow; and

+2) either